-Here's how we're being un/nontraditional about our wedding:
+Here are the 12 ways we're being untraditional about our wedding:

 Admittedly, our wedding is going to cost more than we'd like and more than we planned but I suppose that's normal.
 Normal isn't an excuse (hence the theme of this post) but the good news is that we won't be in the red after all is said and done, which has been important to us from day one.

 2. My wedding dress is not a secret from my fiancé.

 Joe was right there with me while I browsed for options and has had an active opinion along the way, which is typically just, "That would be really hot on you," followed by a vocal daydream about me being his "wifey."

 3. Our wedding party is small and includes only our siblings.

 I'm not sure if this is actually a deviation from tradition, but I read that one 2017 wedding trend is to have a small bridal party or none at all.
 Joe and I lucked out because he has 2 brothers and I have 2 sisters, so that's our whole wedding party.
 It's great because we don't have to decide who of our best friends are better best friends than our other best friends.
 Our siblings will wear matching black suits and dresses.
 They will be wedding celebrities, but the guest count is small enough that they may not even stand up there (wherever that is) with us during the ceremony.

 3. We're not having traditional bachelor/bachelorette parties.